Electromagnetic moments of ground and excited states calculated in heavy odd-N open-shell nuclei: Theory

 The excitation energies shown in Fig.~\ref{fig:Spect_Dy} (linear scale) or in Fig.~\ref{fig:Spect_log_Dy} (logarithmic scale) are essential for identifying configurations that may become ground states or low-lying excited states in an isotope.
 To this end, either all six panels of the figures should be examined, or the databases in the raw data repository~\cite{rep-GdOs} described in the Supplemental Material~\cite{supp-GdOs} can be reviewed.
 The logarithmic scale used in Fig.~\ref{fig:Spect_log_Dy} helps reveal details of the low-energy spectra.

-Configurations associated with various tag states show a clear and distinct pattern of evolution as neutron numbers increase.
+Configurations associated with various tag states exhibit a clear, distinct pattern of evolution as neutron numbers increase.
 For example, the $I=5/2^-$ configuration of the prolate tag state (512)5/2 begins at $N=83$ within the nearly degenerate group of the ground-state particle 2f$_{7/2}$ states, Figs.~\ref{fig:Spect_Dy}(a) and~\ref{fig:Spect_log_Dy}(a).
-Then, the deformation splitting of that orbital causes it to rise above the neutron Fermi energy and transition to higher excitation energies, becoming a particle-like quasiparticle state there.
+Then, the energy splitting due to deformation raises it above the neutron Fermi energy, leading it to transition to higher excitation energies and become a particle-like quasiparticle.
 As the neutron number increases, the rising neutron Fermi energy reaches this configuration.
 At $N=103$, it appears as the ground state, accompanied by the low-lying $I=7/2^+$ prolate tag state (633)7/2 configuration at $E_{\text{exc}}=167$\,keV, Figs.~\ref{fig:Spect_Dy}(c) and~\ref{fig:Spect_log_Dy}(c).
 At even larger neutron numbers and higher neutron Fermi energies, the prolate tag state (512)5/2 configuration appears below the neutron Fermi energy.
 Then it transitions again to higher excitation energies, this time as a hole-like quasiparticle state.
 Ultimately, its evolution ends at $N=125$ within the nearly degenerate group of the excited hole 2f$_{7/2}$ states.